owasp-cloud-security/owasp-cloud-security/README.md

 ## Working with Github issues

 Github issues are the primary way of tracking work for the project.
+You can find the list of all Github issues [here](https://github.com/owasp-cloud-security/owasp-cloud-security/issues), but you'll probably want to read the Github projects section below.

 ### Labels